Bovine or marine collagen, which collagen is best? Customers often touch base with Edible Health asking this question, so let’s find out more…

 Different types of collagen

 To date over 40 different types have now been identified.
-The volumes in which they are present in the human body depends on the type.
+The volumes in which they are present in the human body depend on the type.
 For humans, the three most prolific are:

 - Type I - this is the most abundant (90%) in our bodies and it’s this type that is responsible for providing structure to the bones, dermis, connective tissue, ligaments, tendons, cornea and teeth